rabbitmq/chocolatey-package/README.md

 # Chocolatey RabbitMQ Package

-This repository contains metadata and scripts used to produce the [RabbitMQ Chocolatey package](https://chocolatey.org/packages/rabbitmq), originally developed by Robert Labrie (Navex Global).
+This repository contains metadata and scripts used to produce the [RabbitMQ Chocolatey package](https://chocolatey.org/packages/rabbitmq).

 ## Branch structure